FredoAF/BootstrapCourse/Notes.md

   - text items in the form need to be in a div wrapper if columns are used.
   - Column classes can be applied to the labels direct.
 See the forms.html file.
   - If you want to layout your columns as rows, then all you need to do is set the width of the column to be the entire width (12), then the next column will have to go underneath.

+## Tables
+ - Grids can be used instead of Tables.
+You can use borders and stripes to make them look good with the Boostrap classes.
+ - Don't need tbody, thead tfoot are no longer needed.
+ - You need to put a table-responsive div around a table in order to create the scroll when the page size decreases.